Innovation is one of the City of Hillsboro’s core values.

 When we start a project we’re typically given a broad issue to focus on, and our role is to better understand and frame it and then provide possible solutions.
 Our process incorporates human-centered design, and we’ve developed our own specific innovation model to describe the steps we take.
 We use the acronym EDGE to describe our model.

 - Explore: Dive deep, question assumptions, don’t jump to solutions.
-We engage community members and stakeholders so that we can understand the issues from all perspectives.
+We engage community members and stakeholders using a Human-Centered Design approach so that we can better understand the issues from their perspective.
 Building on what we’ve learned from, we expand our research to include similar issues in other communities, experts in the field we are exploring, or even other industries to learn more.

 - Define: Once we’ve gathered information on the issues, we reframe the problem so that we can understand and define the issues from all perspectives.